-In its 2014-17 Activity Plan, the administration of the AgriInsurance Program was identified as the key priority of the NLCIA for the 2014-17 planning period.
-The NLCIA's work is in line with the Government's commitment to increasing the province's food self-sustainability as outlined in The Way Forward.
+In its 2017-20 Activity Plan, the administration of the Agrilnsurance Program was identified as the key priority of the NLCIA for the 2017-20 planning period.
+The NLCIA's work is in line with the government's commitment to increasing the province's food self-sustainability as outlined in The Way Forward.
+The Agrilnsurance Program provides producers with an opportunity to be financially stable in the event of a major crop loss.

-Through the administration of the AgriInsurance Program, the NLCIA's activities during 2016-17 directly supported primary agriculture production.
-Activities also contributed to overall agrifoods resource management and provided direct support to industry to help strengthen competitiveness, both factors which support the Government's commitments toward the province's food self-sustainability.
+Through the administration of the Agrilnsurance Program, the NLCIA's activities during 2017-18 directly supported primary agriculture production.
+Activities also contributed to overall agrifoods resource management and provided direct support to industry to help strengthen competitiveness, both factors which support the government's commitments toward the province's food self-sustainability.

-The NLCIA's 2014-17 Activity Plan can be found on the Publications section of the Department of Fisheries and Land Resources website at www.faa.gov.nl.ca.
+The NLCIA's 2017-20 Activity Plan can be found on the Publications section of the Department of Fisheries and Land Resources website at www.faa.gov.nl.ca.

-Issue 1: Management and Administration of the AgriInsurance Program
+Issue 1: Management and Administration of the Agrilnsurance Program

-The primary issue of the NLCIA is to deliver the AgriInsurance program to the vegetable producers of Newfoundland and Labrador who choose to participate and to assess the feasibility of offering new insurance plans upon request by industry.
-The same objective and indicators were used each year within the 2014-17 planning period, as was noted in the 2014-17 Activity Plan.
+The primary issue of the NLCIA is to deliver the Agrilnsurance program to the horticultural producers of Newfoundland and Labrador who choose to participate and to assess the feasibility of offering new insurance plans upon request by industry.
+The same objective and indicators were used each year within the 2017-20 planning period, as was noted in the 2017-20 Activity Plan.

-Objective: By March 31, 2017, the Newfoundland and Labrador Crop Insurance Agency will have continued to deliver insurance plans to producers and helped support sustainability/best management practices on farms.
+Objective: By March 31, 2018, the NLCIA will have delivered insurance plans to producers and helped support sustainability/best management practices on farms.